 eBird is the real-time online checklist operated by the Cornell Lab of Ornithology and Audubon.
 “On the Move” is written by eBird’s Garrett MacDonald, Chris Wood, Marshall Iliff, and Brian Sullivan.
 Submit your bird sightings at ebird.org.

-A version of this article appeared in “Birding Briefs” in the October 2018 issue of BirdWatching.
+A version of this article appeared in “Birding Briefs” in the September/October 2018 issue of BirdWatching.